 With fall brings Castanyada, the traditional close of summer celebration in Barcelona, the capital of the autonomous Catalunya region of Spain.
 While we Americans are stocking up on bulk bags of miniature chocolate bars, getting poised for Halloween, the Catalans are heading to the mountains to play in the dirt.

 Castanya is the word for chestnut in Catalan, and Castanyada simply translates to celebration of chestnuts.
-The holiday falls on All Saints Day, November 1, and therefore butts heads with Halloween.
+The holiday is celebrated from October 31 to November 1, and therefore butts heads with Halloween.
 Each year, the pressure mounts as Catalan children are enticed by the Western traditions of soliciting treats from strangers and showing off Disney princess gowns or Darth Vader cloaks on the streets of Barcelona.
 Yet, the Force is strong with Catalans, and they continue to wield great power, sticking with tradition.